mallory/e2ee/draft-e2ee.md

 This document does not specify new protocols and therefore does not bring up technical security considerations.

-Because some policy decicions may affect the security of the Internet, a clear and shared definition of end to end encrypted communication is important in policy related discussions.
+Because some policy decicions may affect the security of the internet, a clear and shared definition of end to end encrypted communication is important in policy related discussions.
 This document aims to provide that clarity.

 IANA Considerations